Primăverii: History

 Starting with the 1960s, the nomenklatura began building large mansions, with many rooms, parks, and swimming pools.
 For instance, Alexandru Drăghici built a villa on the banks of Lake Herăstrău, which, after Drăghici fell out of favour with the leaders, was later converted into the Primăverii Palace and used for heads of state guests.
 Nicolae Ceaușescu occupied a whole block of villas, including one for his security guards and one for domestic servants.

+Landmarks

-Primăverii has remained an exclusive district since then.
+Primăverii has remained an exclusive district since those days.
+Many historic villas and mansions are now repurposed as embassies, corporate centers, and museums.
+Some of these are: